 Bit N in the traffic indication virtual bitmap that corresponds to an OPS STA with AID N is determined as follows:

-Bit N in the traffic indication virtual bitmap is 0 if the OPS AP does not intend to transmit to the OPS STA including to trigger the OPS STA for an UL MU transmission during the TWT SP and before the next TWT SP.
+Bit N in the traffic indication virtual bitmap is 0 if the OPS AP does not intend to transmit to the OPS STA including to trigger the OPS STA for an UL MU transmission during the OPS period. (#15877, #17027)

 Otherwise, bit N in the traffic indication virtual bitmap for the OPS STA is 1.